NubesAcademy/mastering-terraform-modern-and-secure-infrastructure-in-5-minutes/README.md

 # Mastering Terraform: Modern and Secure Infrastructure in 5 Minutes

-Welcome to the ["Mastering Terraform: Modern and Secure Infrastructure in 5 Minutes"](https://www.udemy.com/course/mastering-terraform-modern-secure-infrastructure-in-5-min/?referralCode=73C9AB466B78FF8CF604) educational project!
+Welcome to the ["Mastering Terraform: Terraform with GitHub Actions"](https://pototskyy.net/mastering-terrafrom-terraform-with-github-actions/) educational project!
 In this project, you will learn how to use Terraform to deploy a modern and secure infrastructure on the cloud in just 5 minutes.
 Whether you're a beginner or an experienced user, this project will guide you through the process of creating infrastructure as code.

 ## Table of Contents